Aquatic ecosystem

 An aquatic ecosystem is an ecosystem found in and around a body of water, in contrast to land-based terrestrial ecosystems.
 Aquatic ecosystems contain communities of organisms—aquatic life—that are dependent on each other and on their environment.
 The two main types of aquatic ecosystems are marine ecosystems and freshwater ecosystems.
 Freshwater ecosystems may be lentic (slow moving water, including pools, ponds, and lakes); lotic (faster moving water, for example streams and rivers); and wetlands (areas where the soil is saturated or inundated for at least part of the time).

 Functions

 Aquatic ecosystems perform many important environmental functions.
 For example, they recycle nutrients, purify water, attenuate floods, recharge ground water and provide habitats for wildlife.
 The biota of an aquatic ecosystem contribute to its self-purification, most notably microorganisms, phytoplankton, higher plants, invertebrates, fish, bacteria, protists, aquatic fungi, and more.
 These organisms are actively involved in multiple self-purification processes, including organic matter destruction and water filtration.
 It is crucial that aquatic ecosystems are reliably self-maintained, as they also provide habitats for species that reside in them.

 In addition to environmental functions, aquatic ecosystems are also used for human recreation, and are very important to the tourism industry, especially in coastal regions.
-They are also used for religious purposes, such as the worshipping of the Jordan River by Christians, and educational purposes, such as the usage of lakes for ecological study.
+They are also used for religious purposes, such as religious tourism to the Jordan River by Christians, and educational purposes, such as the usage of lakes for ecological study.